Plynch17/TESS_2minLC/README.md

 Resume is built in.
 Interrupted sector runs pick up from the existing parquet.
 Catalog matching writes tables/match_progress.csv and can be restarted.

 Do not run match_catalogs.py on every raw TIC.
 The default prefilter keeps only status=ok rows with mean_flux >= 200, primary_depth_ppt >= 15, and peak_power >= 5.

+--fits-root is any directory that contains sectorN/ folders of official SPOC *_lc.fits from the MAST LC curl scripts.

 ## What the processor measures